mayrop/hazel/README.md

 # Hazel R Package 🌰

 ### Summary
-The R package hazel is meant to help on random but helpful functions.
-The only purpose is personal use.
+The R package hazel is meant to help on random functions.
+Personal use mostly, for not rewriting the same thing in every single diff project ;)

 ```R
 install.packages("devtools")